mebusy/notes/dev_notes/AI_CS188_Probability.md

 <h2 id="730a75b3c3a77c4efa7e801fc1f306ea"></h2>

-## To Normalize

- All entries sum to 1.
+To Normalize,  all entries sum to 1.
+Think about this like operations on a big database table,  you select rows, you normalize what's left.

 <h2 id="e806b0d3eeb72e7431bb8cdb823c4517"></h2>